helio-fm/helio-sequencer/Docs/getting-started.md

  * switch to the pattern roll be pressing `Tab` or `Page Down`, or by clicking the uppermost button in the left sidebar, to play with arrangement,
  * double-click any clip to return to the piano roll with that clip in focus; at this point you should get an idea how things work in the sequencer layout.

-To start a new project from scratch, navigate to the dashboard by pressing `Home` key, or clicking the `Studio` node in the breadcrumbs.
+To start a new project from scratch, navigate to the dashboard by pressing the `Home` key, or clicking the `Studio` node in the breadcrumbs.
 There you'll see the list of recent projects, and a couple of buttons:

  * create an empty project,
  * open a project (this also imports MIDI files).